anuvirtane/signup-app/README.md

     - time of arrival, days spent and time of leaving
     - name and contact information
     - car or no car
+    - will be added before 5.2.

 ### Information page (for each course)
 - shows how many people have signed up and for what times
 - shows user's own signup information for this course
 - Admins only: shows names of people that signed up
+- will be added before 5.2., except Admin parts later

 ### Login page
 - After login basic user can view and modify one's signup information
 - After login admin can modify course information and view names and contact information of people who signed up
+- will be added before 5.2.

 ### Register page
 - Register to be a basic user, get rights to login
+- will be added before 5.2.

+### Add course page
+- Admin only!
+- Add new course
+- will be added before 19.2.

+### Register admin page
+- Register to be admin, get admin rights
+- Will be added only if enough time

 ## Run application locally